angelo-casciani/conv_automata/README.md

 It is recommended to have access to a GPU-enabled environment meeting at least the minimum requirements for these models to run the software effectively.

 ## Running the Project
-Before running the project, it is necessary to insert in the *.env* file:
-- your personal HuggingFace token (request the permission to use the Llama models for this token in advance);
+Before running the project, it is necessary to insert in the *.env* file your personal HuggingFace token (request the permission to use the Llama models for this token in advance).
-- the URL and the gRPC port of your Qdrant instance.

 Eventually, you can proceed by going in the project directory and executing the following command:
 ```bash